vmware-tanzu/velero/test/e2e/README.md

 By default, the e2e tests will run against the `velero/velero:main` version of Velero.
 If you would like to test the code with any other image of Velero, pass the `<registry/image:version>` value to the `VELERO_IMAGE` paramenter to the `make test-e2e` command.

-## Filtering tests

-Velero E2E tests uses [Ginkgo](https://onsi.github.io/ginkgo/) testing framework which allows a subset of the tests to be run using the [`-focus` and `-skip`](https://onsi.github.io/ginkgo/#focused-specs) flags to ginkgo.

-The `-focus` flag is passed to ginkgo using the `GINKGO_FOCUS` make variable.
-This can be used to focus on specific tests.

-Example:  `GINKGO_FOCUS='APIGroup'`

 ## Adding tests

+### Add a label to all resources created in a test
+To faciliate cleanup in a cluster when things go awry, please add a label to every resource your test creates.
+The label should have `e2e` as the key, and a unique name as the value.
+Example:

+`e2e:multiple-namespaces`

+### Util code

+Please look at the files [common.go](common.go) and [velero_utils.go](velero_utils.go) for functionality that you will likely need.

 ### API clients
 When adding a test, aim to instantiate an API client only once at the beginning of the test.
 There is a constructor `newTestClient` that facilitates the configuration and instantiation of clients.
 Also, please use the `kubebuilder` runtime controller client for any new test, as we will phase out usage of `client-go` API clients.

 ### Tips
+1) Logs

     Look for the ⛵ emoji printed at the end of each install and uninstall log.
 There should not be two install/unintall in a row, and there should be tests between an install and an uninstall.

+2) Clean up dangling resources

+    If you had to stop a test that created resources and you need to manually delete them, the easiest way is to use the label added when creating resources.

+    To see a list of namespaces and their labels, for example:

+    `kubectl get ns -A --show-labels`
+    NAME                       STATUS   AGE    LABELS
+    multiple-namespaces-llpn   Active   24m    e2e=multiple-namespaces

+    To delete:

+    `kubectl delete ns -l e2e=multiple-namespaces`